Mellanox/rshim-user-space/README.md

   - /dev/rshim\<N\>/boot

-  Boot device file used to send boot stream to the ARM side, for example,
+  Boot device file used to push boot stream to the ARM side, for example,

     cat install.bfb > /dev/rshim<N>/boot